QUARTERING, SKINNING , AND FIELD DRESSING BIG GAME QUICKLY AND EASILY

-Once you have the hide skinned down to the ground from the hips to the back of the head on both sides we will remove both backstraps by vertically cutting with our skinning knife deeply and tight alongside the middle of the spine on both sides starting from the back of the scapula, or shoulder blade, to the hip.
+Once you have the hide skinned down to the ground from the hips to the back of the head on both sides we will remove both backstraps.
+We will remove the backstraps by vertically cutting with our skinning knife deeply and tight alongside the middle of the spine on both sides starting from the back of the scapula, or shoulder blade, to the hip.
 Once we reach the big game animals hip, we will go back and cut horizontally across the top of the ribs following the bottom contour of the backstrap from the back of the scapula, back to the hip and the backstrap will neatly come off in one big slab.
 Put the backstraps into game bags and on a clean surface and you are ready for the next step.

-Once the backstraps are off the neck meat is going to be the next item that we will remove from the big game animal.
+Once the backstraps are off, the neck meat is going to be the next item that we will begin to remove from the big game animal.
 Start at the back of the big game animals head and cut tight along the middle of the spine with your skinning knife on both sides working your way down to the bottom of the neck and towards the brisket.
 Just like when you were peeling the hide down from the spine, peel the meat down on both sides all the way to the brisket and the neck meat will come neatly off in 2 big slabs.
 Same thing, into the game bags they go.

-Now that all the meat from the neck is off you can loosen up both of the front quarters.
+Now that all of the meat from the neck is off you can loosen up both of the front quarters.
 Grab the top of the scapula and pull it towards you away from the carcass.
 Begin cutting downwards against the spine and rib cage directly behind the scapula and work your way all the way down to the leg and elbow on both sides.
-Both front quarters will now be totally loose for easy removal a little bit later.
+Both front quarters will now be totally loosened up for easy removal just a little bit later.